Top Travel Essentials for Visiting the UK in 2025: What to Pack & Plan

 Clothes and Weather Protection

-The UK weather can change quickly.
-You might see sunshine, wind, and rain all in one day.
-Be ready with the right clothes:
+The UK weather can change quickly—sunshine, rain, and wind might all happen in one day.
+Be prepared with:

 -